shaderblade/Shopping-List-App/README.md

 # ShoppingList
- A simple shopping List app made in Kotlin aimed to digitize shopping lists
+ A simple shopping List app made in Kotlin aimed to digitize shopping lists.